 Starting hot pepper seeds in a wet paper towel enclosed in a ziploc bag has been the most reliable method for me over the years.
 I have been using this method since I first started growing hot chili peppers in 2002.
 I find it provides the best germination rates and quickest germination times.
+Many people do not use or like this method, but it is just what works best for me.
+I have limited space and equipment so I don't have a climate controlled grow tent etc.

 In the image above I have placed 4 seeds in the center of a piece of paper towel.
 Some people prefer coffee filters as once the seed sprouts it can start to root into the towel.
 I just tear or cut the towel away from the root carefully.
 The coffee filter just didn't seem to absorb water as well and didn't like it myself.
-Some people recommend soaking seeds in 3% hydrogen peroxide for about 10 minutes first to eliminate any fungus or diseases that might be residing on the seeds.
-I have done this a few times and its probably not a bad idea, but most of the time I have just put directly in the towel.
-This may come back to haunt me some day, but its really your choice.

 Now I place them in a seed starting try.
 Can probably put them in anything you want, this is something I just have handy.
 This is a 10" x 10" tray I am using.

-Here's is some pictures of what the seeds will look like when sprouting and getting ready to hit the dir.
+Here's is some pictures of what the seeds will look like when sprouting and getting ready to hit the dirt.
 This first one, they are barely sprouted, but since I have 4 seeds, I will put 2 each in a cell and surely get one out of 2 of them to grow.

 The one on the left below is pretty far along.
 If I catch them like this usually don't wait any longer.